b3lial/vulkan-demo1/README.md

 ---
 ## Execution

-Muss im `build` ordner ausgeführt werden, weil sich dort die kompilierten shader befinden.
+Must be executed in the `build` folder because that’s where the compiled shaders are located.

 ---

 ## Architecture

-### 🧱 Instanz & Oberfläche
+### 🧱 Instance & Surface

 #### `VkInstance`
-- Einstiegspunkt in die Vulkan-API.
+- Entry point into the Vulkan API.
-- Der Vulkan-Loader verwendet die Instanz, um passende Treiber und verfügbare Extensions zu finden.
+- The Vulkan loader uses the instance to find the appropriate drivers and available extensions.

 #### `VkSurfaceKHR`
-- Repräsentiert das Fenster (z.
-B. von GLFW), auf das gezeichnet wird.
+- Represents the window (e.g., from GLFW) that will be drawn to.
-- Vulkan verwendet die Surface, um gerenderte Bilder an das Window-System zu übergeben.
+- Vulkan uses the surface to pass rendered images to the window system.

 ---

-### 🧠 Geräte & Queues
+### 🧠 Devices & Queues

 #### `VkPhysicalDevice`
-- Reale GPU im System.
+- The actual GPU in the system.
-- Liefert Infos über die Fähigkeiten der Hardware (z.
-B. unterstützte Formate und Queues).
+- Provides information about the hardware’s capabilities (e.g., supported formats and queues).

 #### `VkDevice` (Logical Device)
-- Software-Schnittstelle zur ausgewählten GPU.
+- Software interface to the selected GPU.
-- Ermöglicht das Erstellen von Ressourcen und das Senden von Befehlen an die GPU.
+- Enables creation of resources and sending commands to the GPU.

 #### `VkQueue`
-- Eine Warteschlange, in die Command Buffers zur Ausführung gelegt werden.
+- A queue where command buffers are submitted for execution.
-- Deine `graphicsQueue` verarbeitet Zeichenbefehle und Präsentationsbefehle.
+- Your `graphicsQueue` processes draw commands and presentation commands.

 ---

-### 🖼️ Swapchain & Bilder
+### 🖼️ Swapchain & Images

 #### `VkSwapchainKHR`
-- Eine Reihe von Bildern, die auf dem Bildschirm angezeigt werden (Double/Triple Buffering).
+- A set of images displayed on the screen (double/triple buffering).
-- Die GPU rendert in diese Bilder, die anschließend präsentiert werden.
+- The GPU renders into these images, which are then presented.

 #### `VkImage`
-- Rohes Speicherobjekt der Swapchain.
+- Raw memory object from the swapchain.
-- Enthält das tatsächliche Farbbild für den jeweiligen Frame.
+- Contains the actual color image for the current frame.

 #### `VkImageView`
-- Ermöglicht den Zugriff auf ein `VkImage`, z.
-B. als Color Attachment im Render Pass.
+- Provides access to a `VkImage`, e.g., as a color attachment in the render pass.
-- Gibt an, wie das Bild interpretiert werden soll.
+- Specifies how the image should be interpreted.

 ---

-### 🎨 Render-Infrastruktur
+### 🎨 Render Infrastructure

 #### `VkRenderPass`
-- Beschreibt, wie die Framebuffer-Bilder verwendet werden (Clear, Load, Store).
+- Describes how the framebuffer images are used (clear, load, store).
-- Legt Layout-Übergänge und Subpasses fest.
+- Defines layout transitions and subpasses.

 #### `VkFramebuffer`
-- Kombiniert ein oder mehrere `VkImageView`s mit einem `VkRenderPass`.
+- Combines one or more `VkImageView`s with a `VkRenderPass`.
-- Stellt das konkrete Zielbild für den aktuellen Frame dar.
+- Represents the concrete target image for the current frame.

 ---

-### 🛠️ Zeichnung & Pipeline
+### 🛠️ Drawing & Pipeline

 #### `VkShaderModule`
-- Kompilierter Shader-Code im SPIR-V-Format.
+- Compiled shader code in SPIR-V format.
-- Wird in der Pipeline eingebunden und beschreibt die Vertex- und Fragment-Stufen.
+- Used in the pipeline to define the vertex and fragment stages.

 #### `VkPipelineLayout`
-- Container für Ressourcen wie Descriptor Sets oder Push Constants.
+- Container for resources like descriptor sets or push constants.
-- In unserem Beispiel leer, aber notwendig.
+- Empty in our example, but still required.

 #### `VkPipeline` (Graphics Pipeline)
-- Umfassende Beschreibung aller Zeichenparameter:
+- Comprehensive description of all drawing parameters:
-  - Shader-Stufen
+  - Shader stages
-  - Vertex-Eingabe
+  - Vertex input
   - Rasterizer
-  - Farbverarbeitung
+  - Color processing
-  - Ziel-Rendertyp
+  - Render target type
-- Muss zum `VkRenderPass` passen.
+- Must be compatible with the `VkRenderPass`.

 ---

 ### ✍️ Command Infrastructure

 #### `VkCommandPool`
-- Speicherverwaltung für `VkCommandBuffer`.
+- Memory management for `VkCommandBuffer`.
-- Muss mit einer bestimmten Queue-Familie assoziiert sein.
+- Must be associated with a specific queue family.

 #### `VkCommandBuffer`
-- Liste von GPU-Befehlen wie `vkCmdDraw`, `vkCmdBindPipeline` usw.
+- List of GPU commands such as `vkCmdDraw`, `vkCmdBindPipeline`, etc.
-- Wird vor dem Rendern einmalig aufgenommen (recorded).
+- Recorded once before rendering.

 ---

-### 🔄 Draw Loop Synchronisierung
+### 🔄 Draw Loop Synchronization

 #### `VkSemaphore` (imageAvailableSemaphore & renderFinishedSemaphore)
-- GPU-Synchronisationsobjekte:
+- GPU synchronization objects:
-  - `imageAvailableSemaphore`: signalisiert, dass ein Bild zur Verfügung steht.
+  - `imageAvailableSemaphore`: signals that an image is available.
-  - `renderFinishedSemaphore`: signalisiert, dass Rendering abgeschlossen ist und das Bild präsentiert werden kann.
+  - `renderFinishedSemaphore`: signals that rendering is complete and the image can be presented.

 ---

-### 🔁 Ablauf eines Frames
+### 🔁 Frame Flow

 1. **Acquire Image (`vkAcquireNextImageKHR`)**
-   - Holt das nächste freie Swapchain-Image.
+   - Gets the next available swapchain image.
-   - Wartet auf das `imageAvailableSemaphore`.
+   - Waits on the `imageAvailableSemaphore`.

 2. **Submit Command Buffer (`vkQueueSubmit`)**
-   - Führt die aufgenommenen Zeichenbefehle aus.
+   - Executes the recorded draw commands.
-   - Wartet auf das `imageAvailableSemaphore`.
+   - Waits on the `imageAvailableSemaphore`.
-   - Signalisiert das `renderFinishedSemaphore`.
+   - Signals the `renderFinishedSemaphore`.

-3. **Präsentieren (`vkQueuePresentKHR`)**
+3. **Present (`vkQueuePresentKHR`)**
-   - Gibt das fertig gerenderte Bild an das Fenster aus.
+   - Displays the finished image in the window.
-   - Wartet auf das `renderFinishedSemaphore`.
+   - Waits on the `renderFinishedSemaphore`.